| The Art of Our NecessitiesSSA is literally taking CA's place as a landlord of old application

 (Interestingly, Gores Technology, another of the CA-like holding

 companies, was part of the SSA deal with Cerberus, but then dropped out.)
+With any number of small or medium-size software companies due

 to go out of business next year, this attempt is worth watching, if